stfc/PSyclone/tutorial/training/users/lfric/README.md

     psyclone -s ./omp_transformation.py -nodm -l output -opsy main_alg_psy.f90 -oalg main_alg.f90 main_alg.x90

-The script will combine the two loops for the two `setval_c` calls into a single loop, and then apply OpenMP parallelisation to all loops.
+The script will apply OpenMP parallelisation to all loops.
 Compare the PSy-layer files with the previously created files.
 What has changed?

 The explanation can be found [here](#explanation-for-applying-openmp).

-Optional: You can compile this example using `make comple`.
+Optional: You can compile this example using `make compile`.
 Then set the environment variable `$OMP_NUM_THREADS` to an appropriate value and execute the compiled binary.
 The kernel will print out which thread number is executing which column indices.
 More explanations in [this] (#explanation-for-applying-openmp) section.